Dexter's Laboratory: Mandark's Lab?

-Dexter's Laboratory: Mandark's Lab? is an action-adventure video game released on March 2, 2002, for the Sony PlayStation and based on the American animated television series Dexter's Laboratory, which aired on Cartoon Network in the United States.
+Dexter's Laboratory: Mandark's Lab? is an 3D cel-shaded action-adventure video game released in 2002 for the Sony PlayStation and based on the American animated television series Dexter's Laboratory, which aired on Cartoon Network in the United States.
 In the game, Mandark gains access to Dexter's secret lab with the intention of destroying it, and Dexter is forced to take down his archenemy in order to reclaim it.
 Red Lemon Studios in Scotland developed the game for BAM!
 Entertainment, and it was first shown to the public at 2002's Electronic Entertainment Expo (E3).
-The game was designed for players 8 through 14 years of age.
+The game is designed for players 8 through 14 years of age.

 Plot

 The game begins with Dexter's rival, Mandark, breaking into Dexter's laboratory and attempting to destroy it by reprogramming the lab's Computer to block Dexter from entering.
-This works, and Dexter is unable to enter without the right password to which he has to mimic Mandark's voice.
+This works, and Dexter is unable to enter without the right password, while mimicking Mandark's voice.
 After retrieving his voice-modulating invention from Dee Dee's cootie-ridden room, he has to dance with her in order to convince her to guess the password.
 Acquiring it, he successfully gets into the lab.

 Finding that nothing in his lab responds to him now, he has to clear the computer systems of rogue atoms and get rid of a cyber bug that is destroying the system from the inside.
 Eventually he finds Mandark, who uses an early invention of Dexter's (an age-changing device) to turn Dexter into an old man.
 Though hindered, he is able to recharge the machine after first powering it through reliving memories.

 Turned back into his normal age, he finds Mandark again, discovering that he has set a bomb to go off to destroy Dexter's large fish tank, filled with salt water that will destroy the lab.
 Dee Dee, having followed closely, suggests a game of wills against the two, bribing Mandark to play by promising to kiss him; if Mandark loses, he must give up the code that will deactivate the bomb.
-Losing to Dexter in both a chemistry experiment and ice hockey, Mandark gives a moot code in response.
+Losing to Dexter in both a chemistry experiment and ice hockey, Mandark gives a false code in response.
 However, Dexter had seen through it and has successfully deactivated the bomb, saving the lab.
 Defeated, Mandark leaves while vowing revenge.
-Though all seems well, the game ends with Dee Dee angering Dexter by trashing one of his equipments.
+Though all seems well, the game ends with Dee Dee angering Dexter by trashing a piece of his equipment.